hadim/Fiji_MaskRCNN/README.md

 If you build a model using this project and you think can be useful to others please contact me.
 I could add an URL to your model in the Fiji plugin.

+Note that you can also run the prediction from pure Python with [this notebook](./training/Notebooks/7_Prediction.ipynb).

 ## Usage

 - Start [Fiji](https://imagej.net/Fiji/Downloads).